LLNL/zfp/docs/source/high-level-api.rst

   :c:macro:`ZFP_HEADER_META` in essence encodes the information stored in the :c:type:`zfp_field` struct, while :c:macro:`ZFP_HEADER_MODE` encodes the compression parameters stored in the :c:type:`zfp_stream` struct.
-  The magic can be used to uniquely identify the stream as a |zfp| stream, and includes the CODEC version.
+  The magic, which includes the CODEC version, can be used to uniquely identify the stream as a |zfp| stream.

   See :c:func:`zfp_read_header` and :c:func:`zfp_write_header` for
   how to read and write header information.